-- ➤ The candidate must be at least 4th degree black belt holder. - ➤ The candidate, during the last two years, must have been present at the National Championships at least once, and at one Eastern or Western Championship. - The candidate must apply for the position to the Canadian Federation.
+- The candidate must be at least a 4th degree black belt holder. - ➤ The candidate, during the last two years, must have been present at the National Championships at least once, and at one Eastern or Western Championship. - The candidate must apply for the position to the CTFI. - > The candidate must be in good standing with the CTFI.